+'''

 MSIEXEC /I:"PowerMAN Setup.msi" /qb

+'''

-Extract the PowerMAN.exe file from the MSI file (this may extracted from the supplied MSI file by double clicking on the file, following the on-screen instructions and locating the installed \Windows\System32\PoweMan.exe file) and copy it to the \Windows\System32 folder on the destination computer
+Locate the PowerMAN.exe file in the Standalone folder (supplied with the PowerMAN distribution) and copy it to the \Windows\System32 folder on the destination computer:

 This last method requires the service to be separately installed.
 This is only required the first time.
 Log on with an account that has administrative rights and execute the following command: